nipy/nipype/doc/users/neurodocker.rst

 Use NeuroDebian
 ---------------

-This example install AFNI and ANTs from the NeuoDebian repositories.
+This example installs AFNI and ANTs from the NeuroDebian repositories.
 It also installs ``git`` and ``vim``.
 ::
-  $ docker run --rm kaczmarj/neurodocker:v0.3.2 generate --base neurodebian:stretch --pkg-manager apt --install afni ants git vim
+  $ docker run --rm kaczmarj/neurodocker:v0.3.2 generate \
+    --base neurodebian:stretch --pkg-manager apt \
+    --install afni ants git vim

 Note: the ``--install`` option will install software using the package manager.
-Because the NeuroDebian repositories are enabled in the chosen base image, AFNI and ANTs may be installed using the package manager. git and vim are available in the default repositories.
+Because the NeuroDebian repositories are enabled in the chosen base image, AFNI and ANTs may be installed using the package manager. ``git`` and ``vim`` are available in the default repositories.

 Other examples
 --------------

 Create a container with ``dcm2niix``, Nipype, and jupyter notebook.
-Install Miniconda as a non-root user, and activate the miniconda environment upon running the container.
+Install Miniconda as a non-root user, and activate the Miniconda environment upon running the container.
 ::
   $ docker run --rm kaczmarj/neurodocker:v0.3.2 generate \